Saltfjellet: Geography and environment

-The Saltfjell is one of the largest mountain ranges in Norway, and is also where the Arctic Circle cuts through the country.
+The Saltfjellet is one of the largest mountain ranges in Norway, and is also where the Arctic Circle cuts through the country.
 This range is part of seven municipalities: The northern part is part of the municipalities of Saltdal, Bodø, Beiarn and Gildeskål, the western part is in the municipalities of Meløy and Rødøy while the southern part is in Rana Municipality.

 The highest mountain is Ølfjellet at 1751 m above sea level.
 The mountains stretch from the coast to the Swedish border.
 The glacier Svartisen is actually two glaciers, separated by the Glomdalen valley with the Glomåga river.
 Western Svartisen is the second largest glacier on the Norwegian mainland, and is part of the Saltfjellet-Svartisen National Park.
 There are many other glaciers as well.
 A total of 2587 km2 of the area is protected.
 Several long valleys radiate from the mountains, such as the Dunderland Valley and Blakkådalen going south from the mountains, and Saltdalen and the Beiar Valley going northwards.
 The eastern part of the range forms a plateau with some gently sloping mountains, and this is where the road and railway crosses over Saltfjell.
 Both road and railway take advantage of the Dunderland Valley and the Saltdal valley to make the distance on the alpine tundra, which often sees snowstorms in winter, as short as possible.
 The western part is more alpine and steep, and this is where the engabreen glacier tongue of Western Svartisen almost reaches down to the fjord.